keyuncheng/keyuncheng.github.io/posts/readings/paper/atc/atc12-azurelrc.md

 ## Summary

-This paper introduces well known Local Reconstruction Codes (LRC).
-"LRC reduces the number of erasure coding fragments that need to be read when reconstructing data fragments that are offline, while still keeping the storage overhead low."
-This paper also introduces LRC in WAS (Windows Azure Storage).
+This paper introduces Windows's Azure Local Reconstruction Codes (Azure's LRCs).
+LRC reduces the number of erasure coding fragments that need to be read when reconstructing the failed data fragments, while still keeping the storage overhead low.
+The construction is based on local groups, each of which encodes partial data fragments.

 ## Main Contributions